- The Vehicle Registration Process In Bhutan

 - An invoice or certificate of ownership

-Applications can be obtained at and submitted to the Road Safety and Transportation Authority.
+Applications can be obtained and submitted to the Road Safety and Conveyance Authority.
 There is also a nominal fee of 145 Bhutanese Ngultrum for the registration fee.
-Bhutanese licenses are also good for driving in India.
+Licenses are also good for driving in India.

-If shipping a car to Bhutan is on your radar and you need some insight or have questions, we have more information available on our overseas shipping page.
-As always, we offer FREE cost estimates to all interested parties and for any type of vehicle.
+If shipping a car to Bhutan is on your radar and you need some insight or have questions, we have more information on our overseas shipping page.
+As always, we offer FREE cost estimates to all interested parties for any vehicle.

 Road conditions in the country are poor at best.
 Roads range from mountainous terrain to dirt rubble, with little to no maintenance.
-Mountainside roads are feature steep drop offs and blind curves that prevent you from seeing any incoming vehicles.
+Mountainside roads feature steep drop-offs and blind curves that prevent drivers from seeing incoming vehicles.

-Inclement weather can bring down boulders and landslides that can block the road with no warning.
-Urban areas of the country feature better roads than the rural parts of the nation.
-Tourists are not generally allowed to drive in the country and are required to book vacations through tour guides and drivers.
+Inclement weather can bring down boulders and landslides that can block the road without warning.
+Urban areas feature better roads than rural areas.
+Tourists are not generally allowed to drive in the country and must book vacations through tour guides and drivers.
 While it’s possible, tourists can find it difficult to rent a car.

 Insurance isn’t a mandate in the country.
-Accidents that occur often take hours to clear up as police need to decide who is at fault before any debris or damaged vehicles can be move.
+Accidents often take hours to clear up, as police must decide who is at fault before any debris or damaged cars can be moved.
 That results in lanes being blocked while everyone waits for authorities to arrive.

-Because of the road conditions, speeds rarely go faster than 40 kph, or 24 mph.
-Vehicles driving uphill have the right of way and vehicles driving downhill must yield to them.
-Pedestrians have the right of way to any vehicle.
+Because of the road conditions, speeds rarely exceed 40 kph or 24 mph.
+Vehicles driving uphill have the right of way, and automobiles driving downhill must yield to them.
+Pedestrians have the right of way to any auto.

 Resources For Bhutan Vehicles & Drivers

-Road and Safety Transportation Authority - The government portal for Bhutan that has a wealth of information, including the steps and processes for registering a vehicle.
+Road and Safety Transportation Authority: This is the government portal for the local area, which has a wealth of information, including the steps and processes for registering a vehicle.